linkcd/travel-agentcore/02_agent_inbound_authn/README.md

 You can read more about it at [here](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens#token-formats), [here](https://learn.microsoft.com/en-us/entra/identity-platform/reference-app-manifest#accesstokenacceptedversion-attribute) and [here](https://learn.microsoft.com/en-us/entra/identity-platform/reference-microsoft-graph-app-manifest)

-After this, we will get correct access token in the format that we need:
+After this, we will get correct access token in version 2 format that we need, after Oauth flow:
 ![Got correct v2 access token](./doc/v2_access_token.png)